-After logging in, enter your approval or disapproval from the "Resolutions" button below the viewing screen in accordance with the instructions of the Chairman of the General Meeting of Shareholders.
+After logging in, enter your approval or disapproval from the "Resolutions" button at the bottom of the viewing screen in accordance with the instructions of the Chairman of the General Meeting of Shareholders.

 4. How to ask a question or submit a motion